YvesDup/FormationPython/README.md

 # Synchro ...

-+ run `python -m pip install autogitpush`
++ run `python -m pip install gitautopush`
-+ run `autogitsuph --sleep 15` from the diretory to be synchronized
++ run `gitautopush --sleep 15` from the diretory to be synchronized